Command Finder

 Command Description When to Use

-/review:codebase Comprehensive codebase review Quality assessment, find issues
+/ck:review codebase Comprehensive codebase review Quality assessment, find issues

 Planning Variations